Edoar-do/HuBERT-ECG/code/README.md

 ## Clustering
 After dumping ECG feature descriptors, one can proceed with the offline clustering step, that is, clustering the feature descriptor and fit a K-means clustering model.
-`clustering.py` implements such a step, saves the resulting model, which is necessary to produce labels to use in the pre-training, and provides evaluation functions to quantify the clustering quality
+`clusteri.py` implements such a step, saves the resulting model, which is necessary to produce labels to use in the pre-training, and provides evaluation functions to quantify the clustering quality.
+The `clustering.sh` script help understand how to start this operation.

 ## Dataset
 The `dataset.py` file contains the ECGDataset implementation, responsible of iterating over a csv file representing an ECG dataset (normally train/val/test sets) and provinding the data loader with ECGs, ECG feature descriptors, and ECG up/downstream labels.